PM-Notes/Prince2/README.md

 1. Designing a plan - Decide the number of stages, the format of the plan and the links to the programme or portfolio.
 2. Defining and analysing the products - Using the Product Based Planning technique (see Product Based Planning below)
-3. Identifying acivities and dependancies - Defining the work required (what we have to do) and their dependancies between them.
+3. Identifying activities and dependancies - Defining the work required (what we have to do) and their dependancies between them.
 4. Preparing estimates - Duration of each activity
 5. Preparing a schedule
 6. Analysing risks to a plan (covering steps 2-5) - Consider risks to the plan and any mitigating actions should be included in the schedule.